Martyrdom (bearing witness) is so essentially rhetorical, it even gets its name from the law courts.

 Kenneth Burke, A Rhetoric of Motives

 My research primarily focuses on legal rhetoric and argumentation, particularly the relationship of legal discourse to cultural identity in transnational and global contexts.
 More broadly, I’m interested in the history and theory of rhetoric, the role of narrative, memory, and proof in discourse about the past, and the comparative study of conflict resolution.
-You can read more about my research interests on the Research Interests and Publications and Talks pages.
-You can also visit my faculty page at Carnegie Mellon University here, and the Rhetoric and Law and Argument pages both outline courses I’m teaching this fall, and the Rhetoric and the Nation page outlines a course I’m scheduled to teach during the Spring 2014 semester.
+You can read more about my research interests on the Research and Publications and Talks pages.
+You can also visit my faculty page at Carnegie Mellon University here, and the Rhetoric and Law, Rhetoric and the Nation, and Argument pages outline courses I’ve taught recently to combined undergraduate and graduate student rosters.